MicrochipTech/pic32mzw1_ffs_amazon_freertos/README.md

 <p align="center"><img width="480" src="Docs/ffs-dev-registration-dss-pubKey.png">
 </p>

-3. The successful registration would enable to generate device certificates and keys
+3. The successful registration would enable generation of device specific certificates and keys
 4. The FFS setup provides, [Device Attestation Key(DAK)](https://developer.amazon.com/frustration-free-setup/console/v2/manage-daks) which acts as a Certificate Authority for the FFS devices
 5. The DAK generates certificate signing request and private key pair, the csr(certificate signing request) will be signed by Amazon.
-6. In the next process, the Device Hardware Authentication (DHA) material is generated and signed by the DAK.
+6. In the next process, the Device Hardware Authentication (DHA) material is generated which will be signed by DAK.
-7. The signed DHA certificate and private key are flashed into the Non Volatile Memory (NVM) of the device
+7. The signed DHA certificate and private key are flashed into the Non Volatile Memory (NVM) of the device.
-8. The device product ID and compressed DHA public key is extracted from the certificate and submitted to Amazon using the [Test device Template](https://developer.amazon.com/frustration-free-setup/console/v2/manage/submit-test-devices)
+8. The device product ID and compressed DHA public key extracted from the device certificate needs to be submitted to Amazon using the [Test device Template](https://developer.amazon.com/frustration-free-setup/console/v2/manage/submit-test-devices)
-9. Amazon will register the device details into the user's Amazon account, and uses them to compute the Provisioner's SoftAP credentials.
+9. Amazon will register the device details into the user's Amazon account.
+It will be used by Amazon Provisione to compute the SoftAP credentials.
 10. Now the device is ready for the Frustration Free Setup

 #### Using DHA in PIC32MZW1 FFS Project
 1. The above steps would result in following files
 	-  dak.conf